Alex7Kom/dl-data/README.md

 ## API

-### downloadData(baseDir, filesObject)
+### downloadData(baseDir, filesObject, [options])

 Returns a Promise.

-* `baseDir` - an absolute path which will be used as a base directory for placing files
+- `baseDir` - an absolute path which will be used as a base directory for placing files

-* `filesObject` - an object with a structure mirroring a directory structure:
+- `filesObject` - an object with a structure mirroring a directory structure:

 ```json
 {